stackpress/lib/docs/Types.md

 } from '@stackpress/lib/types';
 ```

-## General Types
+## 1. General Types

-The following types provide general utility for type manipulation and
+The following types provide general utility for type manipulation and inference across the library.
+These foundational types enable type-safe operations and maintain consistency throughout the Stackpress ecosystem.
-inference.

-### TypeOf
+### 1.1.
+TypeOf

-Utility type that extracts the primitive type from a value, providing
-type-safe inference for nested object operations.
+Utility type that extracts the primitive type from a value, providing type-safe inference for nested object operations.

 ```typescript
 type StringType = TypeOf<string>; // string